MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/submit-errors.md

     - Are there any external devices connected?
 - If you used the link above, the category and subcategory will be automatically selected.
 If it is not selected, choose **Install and Update** and **Windows Installation**.

 You can attach a screenshot or file if desired.
-This is optional.
+This is optional, but can be extremely helpful when diagnosing your upgrade issue.
+The location of these files is described here: [Windows Setup log files and event logs](https://docs.microsoft.com/windows-hardware/manufacture/desktop/windows-setup-log-files-and-event-logs).

 Click **Submit** to send your feedback.